SquareWheelBike/CloudBFG/bala_notes.md

 - we will also be stacking temperature data onto the NN, so we need to be clear about that
 - we need a more clearly defined use case
 - bala has a pitch that we can buy 10 different batteries with different characteristics, we will characterize all of them with bala's approach, and then

-echo on wed at 1pm, windsor heart institute 2464 unit 201, bring a list of medications